Complete Guide to Handling Japanese in Python: From Character Encoding to Morphological Analysis

 print("Hello, Python!")

-This tells Python that the source file is encoded in UTF-8.
+This description tells Python that the source code is encoded in UTF-8.

-When reading or writing text files that include Japanese, specifying the encoding can prevent garbled text.
-When reading a file:
+When reading/writing text files containing Japanese, specifying the encoding can prevent garbled text.

 with open("example.txt", "r", encoding="utf-8") as file: